 "I am not alone in this belief.
-All the officers of that command, who, at the beginning were by circumstantial evidences made to believe some of their evidences made to believe some of their near wave participators in the shooting, are now of the opinion-and have tes-tified-that all are innocent.
+All the officers of that command, who, at the beginning were by circumstantial evidences made to believe some of their men were participators in the sheeting, are now of the opinion-and have tes-tified-that all are innocent.
 "But, however all may be, these men have had a hearing.
-They have been permitted to state their defense; and whether the defense prevails or not. whether the defense prevails or not, t has been demonstrated that this is a government of law, a government where the rights of citizens, no matter now humble they may be, shall be protected by the law, and under the law, and not a government under which, by autocratic and arbitrary orhow which, by autocratic and arbitrary of-ders and decrees, men may be dishon-ored and stripped of the most valu-able rights.
-If there he any place in the United States where these senti-ments should be endorsed more hearti-ly than another, it is here, in Ohio: in the state that gave to the nation's gal-axy of great men such defenders and advocates of human rights as Joshua R. Giddings, Benjamin F. Wade, Sal-mon P. Chase, John Sherman and Wil-liam McKinley.
+They have been permitted to state their defense; and whether the defense prevails or not, it has been demonstrated that this is a geovernment of law a government It has been demonstrated that this is a government of law, a government where the rights of citizens, no matter how humble they may be, shall be protected by the law, and under the law, and not a government under which, by autocratic and arbitrary or-ders and decrees, men may be dishon-ored and stripped of the most valu-able rights.
+If there be any place in the United States where these sentithe United States where these senti-ments should be endorsed more hearti-ly than another, it is here, in Ohlo: in the state that gave to the nation's galaxy of great men such defenders and advocates of human rights as Joshua R. Giddings, Benjamin F. Wade, Sal-mon P. Chase, John Sherman and Wil-

-liam McKinley.
+Harn McKinley.

 OFFICE OF A SENATOR.

-"No man ever occupied the White House who has been identified with so many legislative measures as President Roosevelt.
-He is a titeless worker.
-He is constantly doing, or causing to be dene, something of great importance."
-This is true, not only as to domestic, but also as to foreign affairs.
-He has been president since September, 1901, almost six years.
-"During all that time I have sup-ported all measures that have come be-fore the senate of the United States for consideration with which he was in any way identified, except only three.
-"If differed from his as to joint state-hood for New Mexico and Arizona, in-sisting that they should not be forced into the United states a majority of the citizens of each terri-tory might so vote.
-The proposition I proposition about which men might well differ.
-There was no occasion for any hitterness of feeling in connection with its consideration; and I never heard that there was any on the part of the president.
 "But running through all this contention there is found another broad and important question.
 What is the office of a senator?
-Is he a mere agent to register the will of somebody else, or is he strenged register the will of somebody else, or is he supposed to have opinions of his own with liberty to stand for them in debate and when he votes?
+Is he a mere agent to register the will of somebody else, or is he supposed to have opinions of his own with liberty to stand for them in debate and when he votes?
 "If he is a mere agent, why have we always tried to select for this great of-fice men of ability and high character?
 Anybody could follow somebody else.
 And why, if a senator have no liberty of action, should he be held accountable for the record he makes; and, if there is to be no difference of opinion, why have any discussion, or, in fact, why have any senate or house?
-"I have always understood and

-"I was also unable to agree with the president as to conferring the rate-making power upon the interstate com-merce commission, as provided in the Hepburn law, passed at the first session of the Fifty-ninth Congress.
-I was not opposed to that proposition, however, because I did not want governmental control and supervision of rallroads en-gaged in interstate commerce, for I was among the first to advocate such a have any senate or house?
-"I have always understood and thought that representatives of the peo-ple are only accountable to the people that they are not properly subject to any other influence, and for that rea-son I stand ever ready to render to my constituents an account of my steward-ship.
+"I have always understood and thought that representatives of the people are only accountable to the people; that they are not properly subject to any other influence, and for that rea-son I stand ever ready to render to my son I stand ever account of my steward-ship.
 It is their right to have it-it is my duty to give it, and if they are dis-satisfied they have a remedy for that dissatisfaction in their own hands.
-They can select another. gaged in interstate commerce, for was among the first to advocate such a measure, but because I thought the Hepburn law in that particular was both unconstitutional and unnecessary and that it was a long and serious step in the wrong direction as a matter of public points.
+They can select another,